-The Public Works Act 1981 (PWA) provides central government and local authorities (Acquiring Authorities) with statutory authority to acquire private land for public works.
-An Acquiring Authority may take private land for a wide range of purposes relating to public infrastructure.
+This is possible under the Public Works Act 1981.
+It provides central government and local authorities (Acquiring Authorities) with statutory authority to acquire private land for public works.

 The Acquiring Authority may negotiate with private landowners to purchase the land and is required to pay compensation to the private landowner, which, together with the other terms of sale, will be negotiated between the parties.
-The Acquiring Authority will obtain a valuation from a registered valuer, and the private landowner may also do the same to form a basis for agreement on the compensation value.
-The amount of compensation will depend on the circumstances, but the private landowner must be left in no better or worse position than before the land was acquired.
-If the value of compensation cannot be agreed between the parties, the amount of compensation payable may be determined by the Land Valuation Tribunal.
-Following the compensation and other terms of sale being agreed, a formal agreement for sale and purchase is prepared and signed by the parties.
-Following settlement of the acquisition, ownership of the land may be transferred to the Acquiring Authority, using normal conveyancing procedures or through gazette notice.
+If the value of compensation cannot be agreed, the amount of compensation payable may be determined by the Land Valuation Tribunal.
+Following the compensation and other terms of sale being agreed, a formal agreement is signed by the parties and the land transferred to the Acquiring Authority.

-Where an agreement cannot be reached between the Acquiring Authority and private landowner, the Acquiring Authority may compulsorily acquire the land, but only after it has used all reasonable endeavours to negotiate in good faith to acquire the land by agreement.
-A private landowner may object to the compulsory acquisition by appealing to the Environment Court.
-However, the right to object to compulsory acquisition only applies to an objection to the land being taken, not the amount of compensation.
+Where an agreement cannot be reached, the Acquiring Authority may compulsorily acquire the land.
+Every person having any estate or interest in the land may object by appealing to the Environment Court.
+However, the right to object to compulsory acquisition only applies to the land being taken, not the amount of compensation.

-The Overseas Investment Act 2005 (OIA) and Overseas Investment Regulations 2005 restrict 'overseas persons' from acquiring real estate in New Zealand.
-Land that is 'sensitive' under the OIA cannot be purchased by a foreign purchaser without the consent of the Overseas Investment Office (OIO) or the relevant Government Ministers.
-Sensitive land includes:
+The Overseas Investment Act 2005 (OIA) and Overseas Investment Regulations 2005 restrict "overseas persons" from acquiring certain real estate in New Zealand without consent.
+This land includes:

-OIO consent is also required for a foreign investor to acquire an interest in land with a potential term of three years of more – such as a lease or option to acquire an interest.
+OIA consent is also required for a foreign investor to acquire an interest in land with a potential term of three years of more – such as a lease or option.
 Certain interests, such as easements, are exempt.

 Acquisitions of commercial real estate are generally financed in the loan market, using either bilateral secured loans or, for larger transactions, syndicated secured loans.

 The largest providers of commercial real estate finance are the main Australian trading banks or their New Zealand subsidiaries.
-Other foreign banks and domestic and foreign credit funds are increasingly active participants in the market, and their influence continues to grow.
+Other foreign banks and domestic and foreign credit funds are increasingly active participants in the market.

-The larger institutional holders of real estate also access domestic and international capital markets to fund their portfolios.
+The larger institutional holders of real estate also access domestic and international capital markets to fund their acquisitions.

-In New Zealand, a financier to a commercial real estate investor who is borrowing funds to acquire or develop real estate will typically look to take the following security:
+The sorts of security typically created or entered into by a commercial real estate investor who is borrowing funds to acquire or develop real estate are as follows:

-If the real estate-owning entity is a special-purpose vehicle, the financier may also look to take specific security over the shares or units in the special-purpose vehicle.
+If the borrower is a special-purpose vehicle, the financier may also look to take specific security over the shares of the borrower.

-A foreign lender taking security over real estate that is classified as 'sensitive land' under the Overseas Investment Act 2005 (OIA) will be subject to the consent regime set out in that Act.
-However, the OIA provides for an exception from this regime (applicable to most ordinary course secured lending arrangements) in circumstances where the security over 'sensitive land' being taken by the foreign lender is part of a security arrangement that:
+A foreign lender taking security over real estate that is classified as "sensitive land" under the Overseas Investment Act 2005 (OIA) will be subject to the consent regime set out in that Act.
+However, the OIA provides for an exception from this regime (applicable to most ordinary-course secured lending arrangements.

-Nominal registration fees apply to registrations of mortgages with the Registrar of Land and registrations on the PPSR.
+Nominal registration fees apply to registrations of mortgages on title and on the Personal Property Securities Register.
 There are no taxes or stamp duties payable in respect of the granting or enforcement of security.

-There are formalities to be met before a lender is able to enforce its registered mortgage over real estate against the defaulting borrower.
-Typically, the lender must give a written notice of default under the Property Law Act 2007 in a prescribed form, and allow a period of 20 working days to lapse before it or its receiver takes certain enforcement action, including exercising a power of sale over the relevant land.
+There are formalities to be met before a lender is able to enforce its registered mortgage over real estate against the defaulting borrower under the Property Law Act 2007.

-In a typical commercial real estate financing where the lender has a registered mortgage and all-assets security under a general security agreement, a lender wishing to enforce following a default will simply appoint a receiver under the terms of the securities.
-The receiver will control the real estate with a view to realisation and, other than entering into a deed of appointment with the receiver, no particular formalities are required of the lender.
+It is common for a lender wishing to enforce following a default to appoint a receiver, who will control the real estate with a view to realisation and, other than entering into a deed of appointment with the receiver, no particular formalities are required of the lender.

-In realising an asset under a security, the security holder or its receiver owes certain persons (including the grantor, any guarantors and certain other creditors of the grantor) a duty (of 'reasonable care' in the case of the security holder) to obtain the best price reasonably obtainable as at the time of sale.
+In realising an asset under a security, the security-holder or its receiver owes certain persons (including the grantor, any guarantors and certain other creditors of the grantor) a duty (of "reasonable care" in the case of the security-holder) to obtain the best price reasonably obtainable at the time of sale.

-A lender may voluntarily, and as a matter of contract, agree that an existing secured debt owed to it is subordinated to any other debt.
-Typically, this is achieved by way of a subordination deed, which will provide for the subordination of debt (and, where the other debt is secured, of security) and set out the rights of each creditor/secured party in relation to enforcement.
-The subordination of security is usually registered by way of priority instrument with Land Information New Zealand (for mortgages) or on the PPSR (for general/specific security interests).
+A lender may agree that an existing secured debt owed to it is subordinated to any other debt.
+This is achieved by way of a subordination deed.
+The subordination of security is usually also registered by way of priority instrument on title (for mortgages) or on the PPSR (for general/specific security interests over personal property).

-Generally, a lender holding security should not become personally liable under environmental laws, as long as it does not enter into possession of the relevant real estate.
-Therefore, lenders typically avoid entering into possession of real estate on default and instead appoint a receiver to sell a company's assets and/or exercise their power of sale under their security without entering into possession.
+A lender holding security should not become personally liable under environmental laws, as long as it does not enter into possession of the relevant real estate.

-However, if a company is unable to pay its due debts immediately after a security interest was granted by said company, and the charge was given within the two years prior to the commencement of the borrower's liquidation, then there is a risk that the security may be voidable by the liquidator in certain circumstances.
-Typically, the lender will mitigate this risk by undertaking due diligence into the company's solvency, including requiring the directors of the company to certify the borrower's solvency.
+However, if a company is unable to pay its due debts immediately after a security interest was granted by the company, and the charge was given within the two years prior to the commencement of the borrower's liquidation, there is a risk that the security may be voidable by the liquidator in certain circumstances.

-The anticipated expiry of the LIBOR index by the end of 2021 is of very limited relevance given the relatively low levels of funding in the New Zealand real estate financing market using LIBOR as a base rate.
+The anticipated expiry of the LIBOR index by the end of 2021 is of limited relevance, given the relatively low levels of funding in the New Zealand real estate financing market using LIBOR as a base rate.